IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 __DIFFERENTIATION_METHOD__ - The protocol used to differentiation the cell line.

-__PASSAGE__ - The number of times the cell line has been re-plated and allowed to grow back to confluency or to some maximum density if using suspension cultures.
+__PASSAGE__ - The number of times the cell line has been re-plated and allowed to grow back to confluency or to some maximum density, if using suspension cultures.

 __MEDIUM__ - The medium in which the cell line has been grown.

-__SEX:__ "Male", "Female", "Unknown", or “Mixed” for pooled samples.
+__SEX:__ - (Controlled Vocabulary) "Male", "Female", "Unknown", or "Mixed" for pooled samples.

 __BATCH__ - The batch from which the cell line is derived.
 Primarily applicable to initial H1 cell line batches.
 NA if not applicable.